tonysm/local-time-laravel/README.md

 <x-local-time :value="now()" />
 ```

 Formats the Carbon instance using the default format string.
-It will conver the regular PHP formats to the `strftime` format for you.
+It will convert the regular PHP formats to the `strftime` format for you.

 ```blade
 <x-local-time :value="now()" format="F j, Y g:ia" />